The Secret to Sizing Your Jump Rope

-For any jump rope size recommendation to work, it is important to have good jumping form.
+For any jump rope size recommendation to work, and to prevent injury, it is important to have good jumping form.
 Start with your hand placement.
 Make sure your arms are relaxed and your hands are near your hip bones.
 They should not be held out wide, away from your hips.

 When you feel the need to hold your hands out wide, you’re compensating for a jump rope that is too long for you.
 By holding your hands out too wide, it shortens the rope but causes the turning to be much less efficient.

 Once you’ve got your hands in the right position, you’re ready to perfectly size your jump rope.

 The secret is to measure the clearance of the rope as it travels over your head while jumping.
 This method will help size the rope specific to you and your body type as you jump.

 Grab a partner, friend or family member, and have them watch you jump.
 If you don’t have anyone to watch you can jump in front of a mirror or film yourself.
 Watch how far the rope travels above your head and size it down based on the style of jumping you’ll be doing.